 Compiling for web

-To compile for web, simply run the setup-web.sh function with an argument for your web project's location.
+To compile for web, simply run the setup-web.sh shell script with an argument for your web project's location.
 There is only 1 command in this version of the build tool.

-Call the UVKBuildTool --build with the location of your build directory and the location of your project to build and automatically host your project*.
+Call the UVKBuildTool --build command with the location of your build directory, and the location of your project.
+This will build and automatically host your project*.

 The uvproj.yaml file